intrepidbird/intrepidbird/README.md

 I compete in a lot of CTFs but write like one writeup for each of them lol.

-GoogleCTF will have full writeups though.
+GoogleCTF will have full writeups though. (maybe)

 ![](https://komarev.com/ghpvc/?username=realrealAlexS)